 The symbol of the wheel in the logo for Ippu represents the water wheel since the cleanest water source is vital for good quality Japanese noodles.
 The passion of this family is with their white flour udon noodle dishes, but they also have soba buckwheat noodles, nabe hot-pot and rice donburi dishes available as well.
 They offer hot and cold udon and soba dishes throughout the year.

 Ippu is a traditional shop of the kind that you see less and less in the rapidly modernizing city center.
-Compared to the more modern chain of noodle shop, Chikara (there is one right across the street), you can appreciate its unique personality every time you visit.
+Compared to more modern chain of noodle shops you can appreciate its unique personality every time you visit.
 It’s a great place to go for a quick, healthy Japanese meal of noodles or rice to feel a sense of one of Hiroshima’s oldest noodle shops.
 You may notice signed placards from the many famous foreign and Japanese visitors they have served over their many years in operation.

 - Kid friendly (children size cutlery and bowl available)